 The fractional bed composition is then calculated with log-normal distribution.
-The table below describes the CMS-Flow cards used for specifying the bed material composition using D35, D50, and D90 datasets.
+Table 4-39 below describes the CMS-Flow cards used for specifying the bed material composition using D35, D50, and D90 datasets.

-Table 4-44.
+Table 4-40.
 CMS-Flow cards related to the D35_D50_D90 option for specifying the bed material composition